 The Chalet School started its life in Briesau am Tiernsee in the Austrian Tyrol (Pertisau am Achensee in real life) and the books set there were from The School at the Chalet to the first half of The Chalet School in Exile.
-The photographic strip at the top of each page of the FOCS website shows a view of the Achensee.
 Many FOCS members have been to Pertisau, and some travel there regularly each year.
 In 1994 a plaque was put up by Martin Spence on behalf of Friends of the Chalet School, and this now stands in the library in the tourist office.

 The Chalet School Goes to It saw the School moving again, this time to a village near Armiford – Hereford in real life, in the Golden Valley.
-Here the School remained for the duration of the war, and indeed just afterwards, covering the titles from Goes To It until Three Go.
-An article on the Herefordshire locations will be appearing in the GGBP edition of The Chalet School Goes To It which will be published later in 2010 (please do not order yet).
-But the School was situated in Michaelchurch in the Golden Valley, and Hereford is very well described.
+Here the School remained for the duration of the war, and indeed just afterwards, covering the titles from Goes To It until Three Go to the Chalet School.
+The School was situated in Michaelchurch in the Golden Valley, and Hereford is very well described.

 When the next move came, in The Chalet School and the Island, it was for reasons of plot.
 The island concerned was off the south-west coast of Wales, and is fictional, although generally agreed by Chalet School fans to be a combination of various islands including Caldey Island, St Margaret’s Isle, Skokholm, Ramsey Island and Grassholm, with Caldey Island being the most likely contender if a single island has to be picked.
 The books covered on the island are The Chalet School and the Island to Changes for the Chalet School (with the exception of The Chalet School in the Oberland; see below).